iiglesiasg/elastic-pulumi/README.md

 Once the cluster is created a Kubernetes Job will perform load request to our demo workload.

-This load Generator it is based on [Vegeta](https://github.com/tsenart/vegeta) and will be generating distributed traces for the first 15 mins.
+This load Generator it is based on [Vegeta](https://github.com/tsenart/vegeta) and will be generating load (distributed traces) for the first 15 mins.

 Base image was provided by  https://github.com/peter-evans/vegeta-docker